g7fernandes/us-international-pt-improved-keyboard-xkb/README.md

 The third level of the keys of the letters <kbd>F</kbd>, <kbd>G</kbd>, <kbd>H</kbd> and <kbd>J</kbd> are vacant, since they hold the same characters of the first level in the US Intl. layout.

+The US layout also miss the masculine and feminine symbols ª and º.

 ## The Layouts

+All have ª and º added to the 4th and 3rd level of the <kbd>H</kbd> key <AC06>.

 ### US Intl.
 Portuguese Enhanced